-A summative portfolio developed by the student teacher must be presented during the last three weeks of the student teaching term.
+A summative portfolio developed by the student teacher must be presented during the student teaching term.
 A portfolio includes examples of the candidate's best work and illustrates the teaching skills acquired.
 Students are advised to keep samples of work completed during the professional education classes as well as during student teaching for possible inclusion in their portfolio.
 A current collection of portfolio assessment rubrics, detailing the expected content and format of the portfolio presentation, is included in the student teacher handbook.
-A successful portfolio presentation is required for completion of the Teacher Education Program and subsequent recommendation for licensure.
 The portfolio panel consists of members of FLC faculty and staff, K-12 educators, and community members.
 The student teacher is responsible for choosing one panelist for the portfolio review.